makzan/beginning-git-version-control/manuscript/index.md

 - Wiki to provide additional documentation.

-## Using a github remote branch
+## Using a Github remote branch

-Try to create an account in github.
+Try to create an account in Github.

-Add the github repository as a remote origin into the local branch.
+Add the Github repository as a remote origin into the local branch.

 Then try to push the changes there.

 Also try to make some changes directly on the remote branch.
 And then pull the changes into the local working repository.

-NOTE: github is free for open sourced projects and charges for private repositories.
+NOTE: Github is free for open sourced projects and charges for private repositories.
 Since this is just a practice, creating open sourced projects is enough for the purpose.

-NOTE: github isn’t the only online repository tool.
+NOTE: Github isn’t the only online repository tool.
 Some others such as Bitbucket and Gitlab provides similar functionalities.

 # Chapter 6: Conflicts

+New git learner often worry about conflicts.
+If we plan our branches carefully, the conflicts are usually not difficult to fix.

 ## How does conflict exist